 You can search online for Amelia County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for copies of Amelia Co.
 Virginia Birth, Marriage, Divorce, Death Certificate Applications to mail.

-The following are web links to Family history and genealogy, Records and Resources related to Amelia County.
+The following are web links to Genealogy, Records and Resources pertaining to Amelia County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Amelia County genealogy or family history affiliated sites.